rintnetwork/front-end/src/content/about/index.md

 ### 2. Censorship Resistance {#core-principles-2}

 We enable free flow of information.
 No content is under surveillance.
 We abide by the cryptoeconomic design principle of censorship resistance.
-Even stronger, Reyna Network is an agnostic platform for information.
+Even stronger, Reyna Limited is an agnostic platform for information.

 ### 3. Security {#core-principles-3}

 We don't compromise on security when building features.
-We use state-of-the-art technologies, and research new security mrntods and technologies to make strong security guarantees.
+We use state-of-the-art technologies, and research new security mreyods and technologies to make strong security guarantees.

 ### 4. Privacy {#core-principles-4}